-Assigning a Class History
+Assigning to a Class History

-You can assign a class history by sending the message addNewVersion: to the class whose class history you wish to use; the argument to this message is the class whose history is to be reassigned.
+You can assign a class to a class history by sending the message addNewVersion: to the class whose class history you wish to amend; the argument to this message is the class whose history is to be reassigned.

 For example, suppose that we created NewAnimal using the regular class creation protocol, and did not use the method with the keyword newVersionOf:.
 To later specify that it is a new version of Animal, execute the following expression:

+'''

 Animal addNewVersion: NewAnimal

+'''